ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 But that will force us to load each external configuration into `gruntfile.js` manually, and that takes time!
 We need a way to load our configuration files automatically.

 For that purpose people use `[load-grunt-configs](https://github.com/creynders/load-grunt-configs)`.
-It takes a path, grabs all configuration files there and gives us merged config object wich we use for Grunt config initialization.
+It takes a path, grabs all configuration files there and gives us merged config object which we use for Grunt config initialization.

 Here how it works: